American Cockroaches

 • Observing live cockroaches moving quickly on floors, walls, or ceilings

-• A musty, faint odor that intensifies as the cockroach infestation grows
+• A musty, faint odor that intensifies as the infestation grows

 • Coming across shed exoskeletons, wings, and other remains of dead cockroaches

-• Eliminate still water by keeping areas dry and repairing any plumbing leaks
+• Eliminate still water and repair plumbing leaks

 • Securely cover garbage bins and dispose of trash frequently

-• Use caulking to seal any holes or cracks that could serve as entryways for roaches
+• Seal any holes or cracks that could serve as entryways

 Cockroaches are a top pest control issue and can prove virtually impossible for home and business owners to solve on their own.
 Ending an American cockroach infestation typically requires proper species identification, locating and destroying the nest, and applying specialized products.